 The Short Version

-- Create Onboarding Goals – Create Onboarding goals based on On Screen Element.
+- Create Onboarding Goals – Create Onboarding goals based on an On Screen Element.
 Onboarding Goals are constantly checked and using jQuery will reduce strain on your site.

 - Add Strong Pin Launchers – Add the jQuery Selector into the Precision tab of a Launcher to optimize performance.